MyCademy/yii2-bootstrap-tour/README.md

 Usage
 ----

-For example, the following
-single line of code in a view file would render a Bootstrap Progress plugin:
+For example, the following lines of code in a view file would render a Bootstrap Tour:

 ```php
 <?php Tour::widget([